 (b) Federal permittees should follow their own procedures for complying with the requirements of section 106 of the National Historic Preservation Act.
 If pre-construction notification is required for the proposed NWP activity, the Federal permittee must provide the district engineer with the appropriate documentation to demonstrate compliance with those requirements.
-The district engineer will verify that the appropriate documentation has been submitted.
-If the appropriate documentation is not submitted, then additional consultation under section 106 may be necessary.
+The district engineer will verify that the appropriate documentation is not submitted, then additional consultation under section 106 may be necessary.
 The respective federal agency is responsible for fulfilling its obligation to comply with section 106.